Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Proposed Methods

+More generally, we can extend the approach for region-wise correspondence.
+Given $M$ pairs of landmark regions $\{ P_k \}_{k = 1}^M$ and their corresponding target regions $\{ Q_k \}_{k=1}^M$,

-where $\mathcal{P}_k \subseteq P_k$ and $\mathcal{Q}_k \subseteq Q_k$ are finite points sampled in the regions.
-This approach for landmark matching generalized the traditional methods, allowing matching between regions and unbalanced numbers of points between landmarks and targets, provides much more flexibilities then before.
+where $\mathcal{P}_k \subseteq P_k$ and $\mathcal{Q}_k \subseteq Q_k$ are finite points sampled in the regions, possibly in different numbers.
+This approach for landmark matching generalized the traditional methods, allowing matching between regions or unbalanced numbers of points between landmarks and targets, provides much more flexibilities than before.